πŸ”‘ 1. Core Concepts

 Error Cause Fix

-Invalid account or account/partition combination specified Partition does not allow any of your QoS Run sact_me and pick a valid partition
+Invalid account or account/partition combination specified Partition does not allow any of your QoS values Run sact_me and pick a valid partition

 Invalid qos for job request QoS not linked to your account Use a QoS listed for your account